 - Inclusion of Forest Harvest Baccini et. al. 2012 includes forest harvest and the sources of emissions emanating from this land use.
-Guyana's reporting on RL similarly integrates this land use within its historic and routine reporting on emissions. - Reporting on Land Use/Drivers Baccini et. al. 2012 uses an approach that includes deforestation events to land cover and specific land uses.
-This is also the method that has been used by Guyana in reporting annually on drivers of deforestation and forest degradation. - Gross versus Net Emission Baccini et. al. 2012 presents results for gross and net emissions, the latter includes estimates of regrowth after timber harvesting and shifting cultivation.
-Whilst recognizing that Guyana is reporting on Gross Emissions to date, it is the plan to include removals of carbon as the next development of the national MRVS. - Reporting on Global Carbon Stock Baccini et. al. 2012 provides estimates for both global average rate of carbon stock loss and global forest carbon stock.
+Guyana's reporting on RL similarly integrates this land use within its historic and routine reporting on emissions. - Reporting on Land Use/Drivers Baccini et. al. 2012 utilizes an approach that utilizes deforestation events to land cover and specific land uses.
+This is also the method that has been used by Guyana in reporting annually on drivers of deforestation and forest degradation. - Gross versus Net Emission Baccini et. al. 2012 concludes on a net average global emission rate of 0.44% and a gross emission rate of 0.96% (the gross emissions also include those coming from shifting cultivation activities).
+Gross emissions does not take into account removals of carbon.
+Whilst recognizing that Guyana is reporting on Gross Emissions to date, it is the plan to include removals of carbon as the next development of the national MRVS.
+As such, it is seen as a conservative estimate of 0.44%, applicable to the Guyana context and prepares for the medium term developments within Guyana's national MRVS.
+In addition to being conservative, this use of this level also emphasizes the commitment of Guyana to keep deforestation and forest degradation levels, as low as possible and continue along a low carbon development pathway. - Reporting on Global Carbon Stock Baccini et. al. 2012 provides estimates for both global average rate of carbon stock loss and global forest carbon stock.
 The generation of both values by Baccini et. al. 2012, which are necessary for the combined RL for Guyana, also presents another advantage of using this approach.
-Some studies establish only global average rate of carbon stock loss. - Period of Study the time period used by Baccini et. al. 2012 covers the period 2001 to 2010, this time series is in close synergy with the historic period used in the Guyana Historic Emissions computations of 2001 to 2012 and therefore makes this method very congruent in this temporal scope, to the Guyana's proposal. - Definition of forest cover- Guyana defines forests as those with a canopy closure of 30% or more.
-It is not clear in the Baccini et al paper how they define forest given the multiple sources of data they use, but they report in their paper that they include carbon stock data for dense and open forests (with >50% canopy closure and < 50% canopy closure, respectively) among other vegetation types and that they use the activity data from the FAO 2010, which defines forests as lands with >10% tree cover.
-Although these definitions are not the same, the GFC argues that this difference is not critical for using the Baccini et al. results in the combined approach because: Guyana's native forests are practically all dense closed canopy and if they used the FAO forest definition it would not change the total area of forest cover in Guyana-that is, the FAO definition captures all of Guyana's forests as defined by Guyana.
+Some studies establish only global average rate of carbon stock loss. - Period of Study the time period used by Baccini et. al. 2012 covers the period 2001 to 2010, this time series is in close synergy with the historic period utilized in the Guyana Historic Emissions computations of 2001 to 2012 and therefore makes this method very congruent in this temporal scope, to the Guyana's proposal.